larsduelfer/spring-cloud-kafka-pictures/readme.md

 ### Start the applications

 #### Start the webapp
+Add some background pictures to the directory webapp/src/assets/images/

+Expected are with pictures with the name `background1.jpg` .. `background5.jpg`.
+This can be adjusted in the file src/app/components/dashboard/dashboard.component.ts

 Navigate to the webapp directory and run:

 `npm install` and `ng serve`